 Stevie Craig, Acne Specialist Practitioner from sk:n Middlesbrough, is passionate about helping acne sufferers achieve and maintain clear skin and has years of experience treating the condition.

-We chatted to her about the best sk:n products to combat angry, oily, acne prone skin.
-They’re all approved by dermatologists and have 20% off until 21st August 2017.
+We chatted to her about the best sk:n products to combat angry, oily, acne-prone skin.
+They’re all approved by dermatologists.

 sk:n Facial Exfoliating Cleanser

-- As part of this product, Glycolic Acid removes excess dead skin cells, which congest the pores, and will give you brightening your skin.
+- As part of this product, Glycolic Acid removes excess dead skin cells, which congest the pores, and will brighten your skin.

 - The ingredient Glycerin acts as a natural moisturiser to help keep your skin nourished.